 1 – Services

-1.1 Working Well, as part of 2gether NHS Foundation Trust (hereinafter known as the “Provider”) undertakes to provide Occupational Health Services as requested by the Purchaser as outlined in the Commitment Letter and/ or Variation Letter(s).
+1.1 Working Well, as part of Gloucestershire Health and Care NHS Foundation Trust (hereinafter known as the “Provider”) undertakes to provide Occupational Health Services as requested by the Purchaser as outlined in the Commitment Letter and/ or Variation Letter(s).
 Additional Services may be provided at request on an itemised basis, but any variations to the Commitment Letter will be confirmed by a Variation Letter.

-1.2 The Service will at all times operate within 2gether NHS Foundation Trust guidance and policy and the Purchaser agrees to follow 2gether NHS Foundation Trust guidance and policy for occupational health services.
+1.2 The Service will at all times operate within Gloucestershire Health and Care NHS Foundation Trust guidance and policy and the Purchaser agrees to follow Gloucestershire Health and Care NHS Foundation Trust guidance and policy for occupational health services.

 1.3 The exclusivity provisions in the Commitment Letter will apply.

 2.1 The Provider commits to providing, during the Period of the Agreement, the Services as requested at the premises indicated within the Commitment Letter and/or Variation Letter.

 2.2 Where Services are to be performed or any of the Provider’s rights under these terms are to be exercised at premises under the Purchaser’s control: